-Coverage decisions and appeals deal with problems related to your benefits and coverage for medical services, including payment.
-This is the process you use for issues such as whether something is covered or not and the way in which something is covered.
+Coverage decisions and appeals deal with problems related to your benefits and coverage for your medical care (services, items, and Part B prescription drugs, including payment).
+To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.

-Asking for coverage decisions prior to receiving services
+Asking for coverage decisions prior to receiving benefits

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For example, your plan network doctor makes a (favorable) coverage decision for you whenever you receive medical care from him or her or if your network doctor refer you to a medical specialist.
-You or your doctor can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think you need.
-In other words, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical care.
+For example, if your plan network doctor refers you to a medical specialist not inside the network, this referral is considered a favorable coverage decision unless either your network doctor can show that you received a standard denial notice for this medical specialist, or the Evidence of Coverage makes it clear that the referred service is never covered under any condition.
+You or your doctor can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
+In other words, if you want to know if we will cover a medical care before you receive it, you can ask us to make a coverage decision for you.
 In limited circumstances a request for a coverage decision will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
 If we dismiss a request for a coverage decision, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

 We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
-In some cases, we might decide a service or drug is not covered or is no longer covered by Medicare for you.
+In some cases, we might decide medical care is not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.